 Splunk : Fastest way to get web operations dashboard running

 Few weeks ago I asked a question on quora about log aggregation.
-I was surprised to find that no opensource solution came close to what I wanted, but I got a lot of suggessions to try out splunk.
+I was surprised to find no opensource solution which came close to what I wanted, but I got a lot of suggession from different people to try out splunk.
 So I did.

 What I wanted was an aggregation tool which collects, displays and alerts based on events logged by the various webservers across the network which could be in different datacenters.
 The organization where I set this up was generating about 300mb of production haproxy logs per day and something around 200mb of non-prod logs.
 Here is why splunk fit very well in this organization.